Putin's Nemesis, Russia's Future?

 ‘Alexei Navalny’s media image is black-and-white: for the West, a persecuted hero; for the Kremlin, an arch-enemy of the state.
 This book fills in crucial shades of grey, especially on the question of whether Navalny is a “nationalist.”
 Sprinkled throughout – astute observations on what draws Russians to his protests and how the government uses “selective repression” to keep them home.
 A detailed examination of Russia’s most famous opposition activist, politician and protester – and why the Kremlin wants to silence him.’ — Jill Dougherty, former CNN Moscow Bureau Chief

-‘Demonised, harassed, poisoned, arrested, imprisoned: Alexei Navalny is not only Putin’s most persistent and arguably bravest critic, but as this balanced and readable book demonstrates, he proves the growing hunger for change in today’s Russia.’ — Professor Mark Galeotti, author of We Need To Talk About Putin
+‘Demonised, harassed, poisoned, arrested, imprisoned: Alexei Navalny is not only Putin’s most persistent and arguably bravest critic, but as this eye-opening and very readable book demonstrates, he proves the growing hunger for change in today’s Russia.’ — Professor Mark Galeotti, author of We Need To Talk About Putin

 Jan Matti Dollbaum is a postdoctoral researcher at Bremen University, specialising in activism and civil society in Russia.

 Morvan Lallouet is a PhD candidate at the University of Kent, researching Navalny and the Russian opposition.

 Ben Noble is Lecturer in Russian Politics at University College London and an Associate Fellow at Chatham House.